Undergraduate Programs: College of Engineering and Computing Sciences

 Vision: Engineering for Society, Innovating for a Better World

-At NYIT’s School of Engineering and Computing Sciences, students have the opportunity to work on 21st-century technological challenges that directly affect the world in which they live.
-The school is known as “the place” where innovators, engineering firms, public utilities, and federal and state agencies seek talented faculty and students to advance their projects, inventions, and technologies in the classroom, the lab, the field, or on site.
+At NYIT College of Engineering and Computing Sciences, students have the opportunity to work on 21st-century technological challenges that directly affect the world in which they live.
+The college is known as “the place” where innovators, engineering firms, public utilities, and federal and state agencies seek talented faculty and students to advance their projects, inventions, and technologies in the classroom, the lab, the field, or on site.
 By the time they graduate, our “industry ready” students are equipped with the fundamentals needed to pursue graduate studies and are prepared to join the workforce with minimal on-the-job training.

 Dean of Engineering Honors Program

-NYIT offers five-year combined degree options leading to a Bachelor of Science and a Master of Science in the following areas:
+The college offers five-year accelerated degree options leading to a Bachelor of Science and a Master of Science in the following areas:

 - B.S. in Computer Science and M.S. in Computer Science

-- B.S. in Computer Science and M.S. in Information, Network, and Computer Security
+- B.S. in Computer Science and M.S. in Cybersecurity (Information, Network, and Computer Security)

 - B.S. in Electrical and Computer Engineering and M.S. in Electrical and Computer Engineering

-- B.S. in Electrical and Computer Engineering and M.S. in Information, Network, and Computer Security
+- B.S. in Electrical and Computer Engineering and M.S. in Cybersecurity (Information, Network, and Computer Security)

 - B.S. in Information Technology and M.S. in Computer Science

-- B.S. in Information Technology and M.S. in Information, Network, and Computer Security
+- B.S. in Information Technology and M.S. in Cybersecurity (Information, Network, and Computer Security)

 - B.S. in Mechanical Engineering and M.S. in Mechanical Engineering

-For combined degree option details, please contact the chairperson of the department.
+For more details on accelerated degree programs, please visit the B.S. with Accelerated M.S.
+Options page, and contact the chairperson of the department.
 For more information about the Dean of Engineering honors program, visit the Dean of Engineering Honors Programs page.